tomhendra/courses/udemy--master-the-coding-interview/README.md

 - Useful for times when the list is almost sorted.
 - Performs well with small datasets.
 - Best case scenario is O(n) linear time.

+#### Merge sort

+- Use divide & conquer.
+- Much more efficient than elementary sorting algorithms.
+- Usually O(n log n).
+- One of the most efficient ways you can sort a list.